 National Park Service Visitor Center

-Although a relatively small visitor center is was extremely kid-friendly.
-Therefore, were very impressed with how much it catered to kids even though it was small.
-In addition, the Park Ranger on duty that day took some extra time to explain to us a few things we would have missed on our own.
+Although a relatively small visitor center, it was highly kid-friendly.
+Therefore, we were very impressed with how much it catered to kids, even though it was small.
+In addition, the Park Ranger on duty that day took some extra time to explain a few things we would have missed on our own.

 Take the Self Guided Tour

 The visitor center offers information for the self-guided tour.
 In addition, there is an app you can download.
-There are a number of stops that are well worth the time.
+Several stops are well worth the time.

 When he died on October 20, 1964, the 31st President was laid to rest in this quiet, grassy hillside.
-His wife was Lou’s gravesite is right next to his.
-It’s hard to fully describe this spot.
-It is a very large area with a wall of arborvitaes and smaller bushes.
-The graves themselves are two large marble slabs and a flagpole stands in the center of the courtyard.
+His wife was Lou’s gravesite right next to his.
+It’s hard to describe this spot fully.
+It is an extensive area with a wall of arborvitaes and smaller bushes.
+The graves are two large marble slabs, and a flagpole stands in the courtyard’s center.

 Birthplace Cottage